Trout Pond WV

 Trout Pond - The Negatives

 The big negative thing about Trout Pond that I can see is that they allow smoking on the beach area.
+Smokers are there virtually every time I visit.
 Kids can be playing beside chain smokers.
 Smoking (and secondhand smoke) is clearly harmful to your health and an outdoor recreation area should be a place that promotes healthy activity, especially for kids.
 If you are sensitive to smoke, then you might have to move around a time or two during the day depending on the other guests and the wind direction.
 If you are a smoker – fine and that is your business, but please don’t drop yourself down next to a kid building a sandcastle.

 An occasionally ignored sign is the “no dogs on the beach” sign.
 Dogs are very welcome at Trout Pond and there are designated areas for getting your dog into the water.
-But a lot of people want their dog splashing in the water with them on the beach.
+But some people insist that their dog splashes in the water with them on the beach.
 There are a lot of other great places where you can splash with dogs including the boat ramp.
 The boat ramp is an excellent spot for letting your dog swim.
 It is just outside the beach area, and there is easy access to the water.
 You have a lot more room there, your dog can swim or use the bathroom in peace, and it’s a lot more fun.